 # MUDRA Card: After your loan has been sanctioned from Mudra Yojana, you will get MUDRA CARD, a card like a credit card which you can use to buy your business raw material etc. Mudra Card’s Limit will be 10% of your business loan (subject to Rs.10000 maximum).

 The government is organising MUDRA loan meals in different parts of the country.
 This melas are organised for a few days where loans for small business funding could be applied.
 In the melas, loans are granted ranging from Rs.
 50,000 to Rs.
 10 lakh.

 Can MUDRA Really Be a Game Changer for India?

-Yes it can.
+Yes, it can.
 See the existing demographics.
 Majority of Indians are poor and live in rural and interior parts of India.
 Most are excluded from getting facilities that would be termed very basic, even by Indian standards.

 Most people do not have access to farmland and in the absence of jobs, are left to their own creativity to feed themselves and survive.
-They figure out ways to do odd jobs in exchange of money.
+They figure out ways to do odd jobs in exchange for money.